 - Admins will see all individual, company, and department goals regardless of being private or public.

 - Employees can be reviewed based on their goal performance by bringing active or ended goals into a review template.
 Read more by checking out Evaluating Employees on their Goals in a Review Cycle.

-4. When will a goal live on your "You" Page?
+4. When will a goal live on your Goals Page?

-- Goals will only live on an employee's Goals page in "My goals" when they are the goal's owner.
+- Goals will only live on an employee's Goals page in "Individual" when they are the goal's owner.

 - Anyone who creates a goal can add owners to the goal or change the owner of the goal.